 To round out this week’s discussion on how to find the right journal, we’re going to explore the different types of processes journals use to evaluate manuscripts.
 When you make your list of target journals, you need to consider not only the journal’s aim and scope but also the kind of review it conducts.
 There are two main categories of review: editorial review and peer review.
-We can divide the latter category into several types.
-In this post we will define each method, and, more importantly, we will explain how these methods impact your chance for successful publication.
+The latter category can be divided into several types.
+In this post we will define each method and explain how these methods impact your chance for successful publication.

 As the name suggests, editorial review is a system in which the editors decide whether your manuscript matches their journal’s needs.
 Typically, if your paper is non-research based, such as a commentary or an opinion, then only the editorial staff will review it.
 If your work is research-based, however (which is probably why you are reading this post), then editors serve as the first step in a journal’s review process.
 Editors consider many elements in deciding whether to forward your manuscript to peers for further consideration.
 We discussed many of these factors, including the most common reasons for rejection, in an earlier post.